 It must have been February before I called.
 We agreed to meet at 6:00 (also known as o’dark hundred) at the county park in the little town of Siletz.
 It meant leaving at 4:00 a.m. to make the drive from Springfield, but what the heck.
 We had a new adventure in front of us.

 We parked in the dark and tried to figure out which of the four drift boat and pickup combinations was Ryan’s.
 My anticipation and excitement might have led me to overlook one important detail…like make and color of Ryan’s pickup.
-Regardless of my oversight, we found each other, stashed my pickup at the city park and piled into Ryan’s pickup for the drive upriver to Moonshine Park.
+Regardless of my oversight, we found each other, stashed my pickup at the county park and piled into Ryan’s pickup for the drive upriver to Moonshine Park.
 On the trip upriver, we spotted a herd of elk, which put a shine on the day.

 The Siletz isn’t a big river, probably about the size of the upper Rogue River above Shady Cove, and it doesn’t have any real rapids…except for that short set of bumps right after the first bend down river from Moonshine Park.
 Sure enough, Ryan managed to bring a big curl of cold water over the bow and right into my lap.
 No harm, no foul, right?
 I had my storm gear on.
 If I had just zipped my rain jacket, I would have been snug and dry.